ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity-mid/README.md

-# Use AAD Pod Identity and Azure Managed Identity to access Azure SQL Server Database
+# Use Azure Managed Identity and AAD Pod Identity to access Azure SQL Server Database

-This extension project describes the steps for configuring the Claims Web API application to use **AAD Pod Identity** and **Managed Identity**.
+This project extension describes the steps for configuring the Claims Web API application to use user-assigned **Managed Identity** to access Azure SQL Database.  **AAD Pod Identity** is used to retrieve managed identity service principal token and authenticate with Azure SQL Server.

+*Managed Identity* makes applications more secure by eliminating secrets such as credentials in connection strings.

 *AAD Pod Identity* enables Kubernetes applications to access cloud resources securely using managed identities and service principals.
-Without any code modifications, containerized applications can access any resource on Azure cloud that uses AAD as an Identity provider.
+Without any code modifications, containerized applications can access any resource on Azure cloud that use AAD as an Identity provider.

-*Managed Identity* makes applications more secure by eliminating secrets such as credentials in connection strings.

-In this extension project, you will work on completing the following tasks.
+In this sub-project, you will work on completing the following tasks.

-- Deploy *AAD Pod Identity* components on AKS cluster
+- Install *AAD Pod Identity* components on AKS cluster
-- Configure Azure SQL Database to allow *Managed Identity** access to resources (eg., Tables)
+- Configure Azure SQL Database to allow *Managed Identity* access to resources (eg., Database Tables)
+- Deploy AAD Pod Identity application resoureces on AKS
 - Configure the Claims Web API application to retrieve data from Azure SQL Database Tables using Azure *Managed Identity*

 **Functional Diagram:**